Local Drinks to Try at Spätis in Berlin

 Mate

 Club Mate (pronounced mah-tuh) is a caffeinated carbonated drink made with the South American yerba plant.
 This plant naturally contains caffeine, allowing Club Mate to have around 20mg of caffeine per 100 milliliters.
 In South America, Mate is routinely drunk warm and as a social drink, rather than cold and carbonated like in Germany.
-The Club Mate brand originated in Dietenhofen, Germany in the 1920’s, but didn’t take on the name ‘Club Mate’ until the mid-90’s.
+The Club Mate brand originated in Dietenhofen, Germany in the 1920s, but didn’t take on the name ‘Club Mate’ until the mid-90s.
 Around this time it became popular among Berlin students and the raving scene for its high caffeine content.
-It’s not quite a tea and not quite a soda, and commonly consumed in Berlin as a midday pick-me-up, whether solo or alongside a meal.
+It’s not quite a tea and not quite a soda, and often consumed in Berlin as a midday pick-me-up, whether solo or alongside a meal.
 It has more of an acquired taste, but don’t write it off too quickly — just let the carbonation fizzle down a little and try again.
 It’s not as sweet as other energy drinks and sodas, which I appreciate.

-Mio Mio Mate is another solid German Mate; these drinks are bottled locally in Berlin’s neighboring state Brandenburg.
+Mio Mio Mate is another solid German Mate.
+These drinks are bottled locally in Berlin’s neighboring state Brandenburg.
 I like their ginger and banana flavors the most (don’t knock it ‘til you try it).
 Mio Mio Mate beverages tend to be sweeter than Club Mate.
 The Mio Mio brand also makes sodas and colas.

 Tea